 This knowledge can be used to reduce impact and increase effectiveness in design and in decision.

-SDO: In what ways do you apply the Geometry of Thinking to your work?
+SDO: In what ways do you apply Nature’s Design Rules for Sustainability to your work?

 Ensure that all systems have the minimum number of components, and that they are coupled together correctly.
 Looking for the ways that one system affects and attracts other systems.